cybermax/pillcropper/README.md

 pillcropper, Licence GPLv3, see LICENCE.txt

-This crops Pill images using OPENCV.
+This crops Pill images using OpenCV.

 See the images at http://pillbox.oddb.org